lcsnigeria/lcs_ajax/README.md

 ## Manual Initialization

-In addition to automatically applying styles when the DOM content is loaded, `LCS dySTYLE` provides the `lcsRunDyStyleDependency` function for users who want more control over when the `dySTYLE` processing starts.
+In addition to automatically applying styles when the DOM content is loaded, `LCS dySTYLE` provides the `lcsRunDyStyle` function for users who want more control over when the `dySTYLE` processing starts.
 This allows developers to delay or manually trigger the processing of styles to suit specific application needs.

 ### Purpose

 By default, `LCS dySTYLE` processes all elements with matching class names as soon as the DOM content is fully loaded.
-However, if you want to defer this process or apply styles dynamically after certain events (e.g., loading additional content via AJAX), you can call the `lcsRunDyStyleDependency` function manually.
+However, if you want to defer this process or apply styles dynamically after certain events (e.g., loading additional content via AJAX), you can call the `lcsRunDyStyle` function manually.

 ### Example